mantidproject/mantid/docs/source/algorithms/PDCalibration-v1.rst

 This algorithm calibrates the detector pixels and creates a :ref:`diffraction calibration workspace
 <DiffractionCalibrationWorkspace>`.
 Unlike
-:ref:`algm-CalibrateRectangularDetectors` the peak fitting and calibration is done in TOF not d spacing.
+`CalibrateRectangularDetectors` the peak fitting and calibration is done in TOF not d spacing.
 The peak d values are converted to TOF based on either the old calibration or the instrument geometry.
 The ``InputWorkspace`` contains the data from a standard